 Anna Chalmers’ graduate transformative collection was influenced by Anna’s Italian heritage and various trips to Italy.
 When touring religious buildings, it was difficult dressing for the strong heat as well as dressing modestly to tour said buildings as shoulders and knees must be covered.
 By creating a transformative collection it allows for this struggle to be solved where a garment you are wearing can be instantly changed into another.
-Not only is the collection directed at wearing for religious visits, but it is also aimed at multiple situations where women may want to change their outfit without the need of physically changing what they are wearing - for example, daywear to nightwear.
+Not only is the collection directed at wearing for religious visits, it is also aimed at multiple situations where women may want to change their outfit without the need of physically changing what they are wearing - for example, day wear to nightwear.
 The design and concept of this collection is also aimed at wearers who are looking for sustainable garments with longevity properties.
-By creating a two-in-one garment, it allows for the wearer to style it in multiple ways which create further needs for garments like this in the industry.
+By creating a two-in-one garment, it allows for the wearer to style it multiple ways which creates further needs for garments like this in the industry.

-Inspiration has been taken from the Vatican City in terms of design features, colours and shapes which has become a main focal point for the collection.
+Inspiration has been taken from the Vatican in terms of design features, colours and shapes which has become a main focal point for the collection.
 Anna curated images of the Vatican and found certain elements of the cathedral which sparked her inspiration.
 By drawing these elements creates for creative response in her work, suggesting the areas where her inspiration initiated and how these can be taken further in her collection.

 Anna further explored the inspiration that was taken from her research and worked towards designing fabric prints and motifs from previous drawings.
 The fabric print that she created shows the prominent colours visible in the famous cathedral - drawn in a watercolour effect to mimic the style of artwork painted throughout the church.
 The colours used throughout the collection have been inspired by the renaissance artwork and stained glass seen inside the building.
 Likewise, the neutral colour used is inspired from the sculptures and architecture.